sidd190/CustomCPP/MemFunctions/README.md

 - memset(0): Not always zero-init.

 ## Real Stuff
-Libs use SIMD, unrolling, CPU checks and optimisations on the assembly level.
+- Libs use SIMD, unrolling, CPU checks and optimisations on the assembly level.
+- Loop unrolling (copy 8 words per iteration).
+- Non-temporal stores to avoid polluting caches for huge copies.
+- Prefetch to hide memory latency.
+- Using size_t/uintptr_t as word type for best throughput.
+- Using memcmp optimizations: compare words and then search for differing byte using bitwise operations (e.g., find first set bit in XOR result).

 These are used everywhere in systems programming, embedded systems, game dev,etc majorly for styff like initializing and clearing buffers, moving data where speed matters even in Linux kernels.

 *Very important stuff at the core of a lot of other important stuff imo*